Aureatus/Dash/README.md

   - The date is formatted similarly to Discords style, with times used for the current day + yesterday, else the date is displayed in a dd/mm/yyyy format.
 - Light + Dark mode
 - Responsive design

+## Roadmap

+- Allow users to message other users directly.
+- Add a system where users can create their own chatrooms, and invite other people to it.
+- Allow users to login with discord.
+- Create a randomly generated chatroom every day, that has a randomised theme, and doesn't persist past that day.

 ## Known Issues